Acting Assistant Professor, Epidemiology

 Dr. Aggarwal’s current research brings economic and geographic dimensions to the field of nutrition epidemiology.
-She is focusing on: a) interactions among socioeconomic, psychosocial, and environmental drivers of food choices and their collective impact on diet quality; b) developing novel metrics and methods to measure food environment across high and low/middle income countries; c) cultivating the concept of nutrition resilience in the United States.
+She is focusing on: a) interactions among socioeconomic, psychosocial, and environmental drivers of food choices and their collective impact on diet quality; b) developing novel methods to characterize food environment across high and low/middle income countries in relation to malnutrition; c) leveraging latest technologies to assess diets and health behaviors, and d) cultivating the concept of nutrition resilience in the United States.

-Dr. Aggarwal actively serves as a Guest speaker for Graduate and Undergraduate Nutrition courses, and is invited for scientific conferences and workshops.
+Dr. Aggarwal actively serves as an instructor for Nutr 400/500 courses.
+She also serves as a guest speaker for graduate and undergraduate Nutrition courses, and at scientific conferences and workshops.
 She also serves on MPH Thesis Committee.

 In The News